shadowed1/ChromeOS_PowerControl/README.md

 - Pairs user adjustable max_perf_pct and x86_pkg_tmp to create a user adjustable clockspeed-temperature curve.
 - If $min_temp threshold is below a certain point, the CPU will be able to reach max_perf_pct of its speed.
 - The closer the CPU approaches $max_temp, the closer it is to min_perf_pct.
-- Can toggle no_turbo and adjust max_perf_pct without needing PowerControl to run.

 __BatteryControl:__
 - Uses ectool's chargecontrol to toggle between normal or idle.